RetroCoder13/dollop/README.md

 # Dollop
-My own simple programming language written in Java for DofE
+My own simple programming language written in Java for DofE Converted into EXE using Launch4J

+Run the program with the ```dollop.exe``` file

-To run the program, run the following command:
+Or run the program, run the following command:
 ```java -jar dollop.jar```

 If you want to run a specific file run the following command: